 GARE recommends utilizing direct language to acknowledge the impact that public policies have on racial equity.
-GARE principles provided a framework for the process and language used in the plan.
-These recommendations include being as specific as possible when discussing race.
+GARE principles guided the process and language used in the plan, and these recommendations call for being as specific as possible when discussing race.